ouhft/COPE/docs/wp4_design.md

     \-> Organ {0|2}  via OrganForm
         \-> ProcurementResources {7}  via ProcurementResource????InlineFormSet made of ProcurementResourceForm

-### Transplantation
+### Transplantation (Compare app)
 Transplantation hangs off of the *Organ* model.
-This is because neither *OrganAllocation*s, nor *Recipient* records can be guaranteed to exist for this form to be considered "closed".
+This is because neither *OrganAllocation*, nor *Recipient* records can be guaranteed to exist for this form to be considered "closed".
 Consequently we need to record form metadata on the *Organ* record (rather than Recipient as originally intended).

-Each Transplantation form is started via `AllocationStartForm`.
+Each Transplantation Form is started via `AllocationStartForm`.
 This will create an initial *OrganAllocation* record which is what is displayed for the Transplantion form to start with.

 Tranplantation Form structure: